 You did not get an interview for a job and think, “no-one will ever employ me.”
 This is an example of overgeneralising, as you have taken one instance and applied that as a rule to everything else that may happen.

-I should have got that job; I should be perfect at everything I do.
+I should have gotten that job; I should be perfect at everything I do.
 These thoughts are rarely helpful as you are casting judgement and criticising yourself.

 Not getting a job interview and thinking I will never get a job is also an example of catastrophising.
 Based on one instance, you predict an adverse event, a catastrophe.